 At first, this seems laughable.
 Literature?
 As scientific evidence?
 Aren’t most great works of literature fictional?
 How can something fictional possibly be used rigorously?

 Alas, it cannot!
-Obviously, one should not use fictional literature as rigorous, scientific evidence in the sense of ‘providing explicit information about an event or occurrence.’
-If I claim that Alice killed Bob (the poor bastard), and then justify my claim by citing a classic Dostoevsky novel where Alice kills Bob (in this hypothetical world, such a novel exists), you’d rightly inform me of my idiocy.
+Obviously, one should not use fictional literature as rigorous evidence in the sense of ‘providing explicit information about an event or occurrence.’
+If I claim that Alice killed Bob, and then justify my claim by citing a classic Dostoevsky novel where Alice kills Bob (in this hypothetical world, such a novel exists), you’d rightly inform me of my idiocy.

 As scholars of the humanities and social sciences love to point out, rigorous science isn’t everything.
 Speaking from experience, this is a hard pill to swallow.
 Despite the fact that extracting precise scientific value from literature is nearly impossible, literature does have an interesting characteristic that allows for the embedding and subsequent extraction of useful information.